Kanboard Documentation

 Custom Routes

-When URL rewriting is enabled, you can define custom routes from your plugins.
+When URL rewriting is enabled, you can define custom routes in your plugins.

 Define new routes